 In addition, some firms struggle for a long time with a business need, without realizing that someone (you) has skills to fit that need.

-If you send a resume that clearly outlines how you solve business problems that match theirs, it can make quite an impact.
+If you send a resume (and a social media introduction, cover letter, or other type of inquiry) that clearly outlines how you can solve this business need, it can make quite an impact.

 Sound farfetched?
 It’s happened several times to my clients, who are able to make such a strong case with their skills that the companies actually CREATED jobs for them.

 3 – Refresh your network – frequently – to stay in touch with future company insiders.

 There’s a reason everyone is telling you to get moving on your network – it’s the strongest strategy you can find, with up to a 70% return for your efforts.
 Moreover, it’s backed up with plenty of research that suggests most prime jobs (again, those that NEVER hit the Internet) are snapped up by well-networked leaders.

 When I recruited for technical organizations, for example, we put a lot more weight on an insider referral than we did with ANY other form of hiring, including job fairs, ads (online and offline), and applications from job hunters.